-While I was out running the last of the day’s errands, I found myself navigating not only the usual late afternoon traffic, but snow flurries as well.
+While I was out running the last of the day’s errands, I found myself navigating not only the usual late afternoon traffic, but some early February flurries as well.

 As can be seen in the video, the flurries didn’t amount to much, and when they were over, there was no snow accumulation to be found, but it was a reminder that there are five-and-a-half weeks left until the official start of spring when we can expect winter to begin to loosen its grip.